tcardoso2/vermon-web/README.md

 create an explicit cli tool either than what the t-motion-detector tool will provide, via the npm run-script command.
 Provides also an Express web-application which a basic API (REST services) to view and manage the environment

+* v 0.4.0 :Minor version update; doing some clean up; Added README info on current features and skipped / failing tests, as well what is the current focus;
+* v 0.3.32 :Removed some unecessary packages, skipping tests temporarily to focus on actual work;
 * v 0.3.31 :(WIP) SocketIODetector testing with SocketIONotifier;
 * v 0.3.30 :(WIP) Starting work on SocketIODetector and SocketIONotifier, a socket.io wrapper for client and server respectively;
 * v 0.3.29 :(WIP) Atlasboard, added more sensor data (still customized, to be configured instead);